Michael Cohen testifies again before grand jury probing hush money scheme

-Michael Cohen, the former personal attorney to ex-President Donald Trump, arrived in Lower Manhattan Wednesday afternoon to continue testifying in front of a New York grand jury as part of an investigation into hush money payments made to adult film star Stormy Daniels.
+Michael Cohen, the former personal attorney to ex-President Donald Trump, testified Wednesday afternoon in front of a New York grand jury as part of an investigation into hush money payments made to adult film star Stormy Daniels.

-"I feel great," Cohen told reporters as he arrived.
-He said it would "hopefully" be his last time appearing before the grand jury.
+"This isn't a question of vindication.
+It's not a question, as I stated before, about revenge ...
+My position is that, at the end of the day, Donald Trump needs to be held accountable for his dirty deeds, if in fact that's the way that the facts play out," Cohen told reporters after wrapping up his testimony.

-Cohen had testified in front of the grand jury for about three hours on Monday, according to his attorney, Lanny Davis.
+Cohen testified for "a couple" of hours Wednesday following about three hours of testimony on Monday, according to his attorney, Lanny Davis.
+As he arrived for his testimony on Wednesday, Cohen told reporters that it would "hopefully" be his last time appearing before the grand jury.

 The testimony from Trump's one-time fixer comes as the investigation by the Manhattan district attorney's office reached a critical period, with prosecutors having invited the former president last week to testify in the probe.
 The invitation represents the clearest indication yet that prosecutors are nearing a decision on whether to take the unprecedented step of indicting a former president since potential defendants in New York are required by law to be notified and invited to appear before a grand jury weighing charges.